freistli/web-chatbot-project/README.md

 Get Dedicated Token from URL:

-1. Clone the repository to your local machine.
+a.
+Clone the repository to your local machine.

-2. Navigate to the project directory.
+b.
+Navigate to the project directory.

-3. Get the token endpoint URL based on this official product document (steps 1~3):
+c.
+Get the token endpoint URL based on this official product document (steps 1~3):

    https://learn.microsoft.com/en-us/microsoft-copilot-studio/customize-default-canvas?tabs=web#retrieve-token-endpoint

-4. Edit `src/agent.html`, change "Copilot_Studio_app_web_endpoint" to the real token URL.
+d.
+Edit `src/agent.html`, change "Copilot_Studio_app_web_endpoint" to the real token URL.

-5. Open `src/index.html` in a web browser to view the project.
+e.
+Open `src/index.html` in a web browser to view the project.

 ## Usage